-1. O2k-Stopper: Remove the O2k-Stopper, rinse Cover-Slip and the stopper several times with H2O.
+1. O2k-Stopper: Remove the O2k-Stopper, rinse the Cover-Slip and the stopper several times with H2O.
 Clean the stopper mechanically with a paper towel, rinse it to avoid a transmission of paper-particles.
-In order to place safely and avoid further contamination, put the stoppers into the 50 ml tubes.
+In order to place safely and avoid further contamination, put the stoppers into the 50-mL tubes labelled A and B in the tube rack.